friederhadlich/scrnaseq_chicken_gut/README.md

 # Empty drops removal

-Estimate and remove Empty droplets (i.e. absence of barcodes containing cells)
+Estimate and remove Empty droplets (i.e. droplets with barcodes containing no cells)

 Emptydrops supposes that the barcodes with low UMI (RNA transcripts)